-Given the complexity and scope of these challenges, research consortia must be truly from: transdisciplinary. thus including researchers a) social sciences/humanities/economics and b) sciences/physical natural sciences/engineering/technology, as well as c) societal partners (i.e. citizens, industry, civil society organizations), using a participatory, co-designed and co-implementation approach.
+Given the complexity and scope of these challenges, research consortia must be truly transdisciplinary, thus including researchers from: a) social sciences/humanities/economics and natural sciences/physical b) sciences/engineering/technology, as well as c) societal partners (i.e. citizens, industry, civil society organizations), using a participatory, co-designed and co-implementation approach.
 Additional knowledge holders are welcome to be part of the proposing consortium once this minimum criterion is met.